kubernetes/kubernetes/v1.0/docs/getting-started-guides/index.md

 Definition of columns:
   - **IaaS Provider** is who/what provides the virtual or physical machines (nodes) that Kubernetes runs on.
   - **OS** is the base operating system of the nodes.
   - **Config.
-Mgmt** is the configuration management system that helps install and maintain kubernetes software on the nodes.
+Mgmt** is the configuration management system that helps install and maintain Kubernetes software on the nodes.
   - **Networking** is what implements the [networking model](../../docs/admin/networking.html).
 Those with networking type _none_ may not support more than one node, or may support multiple VM nodes only in the same physical node.